nehemiaobati/codeigniter/documentatio.md

 *   **`prompts`**: Enables users to save and reuse frequently used AI prompts, linking them to their user ID.
 *   **`interactions`**: The core of the AI's long-term memory.
 Each row represents a single conversational turn (user input and AI output), storing the raw text, relevance score, vector embedding, and keywords.
 *   **`entities`**: Acts as a knowledge graph for the AI's memory.
 It tracks unique concepts (entities/keywords), their relationships, and links them back to the interactions where they were mentioned.
+*   **`user_settings`**: Stores user-specific preferences, such as the enabled/disabled state of the AI's Assistant Mode, ensuring a consistent user experience across sessions.

 ### 6. Key Features and Modules